involveMINT App Design

 The Marketplace

-Users and participating businesses can post their services or products on a digital marketplace.
-This encourages commerce between users while opening new pathways to earn TimeCredits outside of volunteering for positions in the community.
+Accessible from in the app is a digital marketplace.
+Users and businesses alike may sell or buy through the marketplace, encouraging commerce while opening new pathways to earn credits outside of volunteering for positions in the community.

-Users and participating businesses can post their services or products on a digital marketplace.
-This encourages commerce between users while opening new pathways to earn TimeCredits outside of volunteering for positions in the community.
+Accessible from in the app is a digital marketplace.
+Users and businesses alike may sell or buy through the marketplace, encouraging commerce while opening new pathways to earn credits outside of volunteering for positions in the community.

-The second pillar of involveMINT’s business model are SpendPartners.
-These are local businesses that accept credits in exchange for their goods and services.
-Initially, this class would comprise smaller, local businesses with the hope of scaling to include larger corporations, municipalities, and even utility companies as the adoption of credits broadens.
+The second user class in the system belong to businesses, known as "SpendPartners" in the app.
+These are merchants that accept credits in exchange for their goods and services.
+At inception it would be comprised of smaller, local merchants, with hope of scaling to larger businesses, municipalities, and even utility companies as adoption of the credits broadens.
 While some of the SpendPartner features are unique, many are shared with ChangeMakers to facilitate commerce between users harmoniously.

-The second pillar of involveMINT’s business model are SpendPartners.
-These are local businesses that accept credits in exchange for their goods and services.
-Initially, this class would comprise smaller, local businesses with the hope of scaling to include larger corporations, municipalities, and even utility companies as the adoption of credits broadens.
+The second user class in the system belong to businesses, known as "SpendPartners" in the app.
+These are merchants that accept credits in exchange for their goods and services.
+At inception it would be comprised of smaller, local merchants, with hope of scaling to larger businesses, municipalities, and even utility companies as adoption of the credits broadens.
 While some of the SpendPartner features are unique, many are shared with ChangeMakers to facilitate commerce between users harmoniously.

 My Dashboard

-Once logged into their account, a Merchant is greeted by easy-to-glance information about their account.
-Displayed to them is the month-to-date performance of their TimeCredit budget, the health of their time budget, and some of their most recent transactions.
+Once logged into their account, a Merchant is displayed easy-to-glance information about their account through interactive cards.
+Displayed to them is the month-to-date performance of their TimeCredit budget, the health of their budget, and their most recent transactions.

-Once logged into their account, a Merchant is greeted by easy-to-glance information about their account.
-Displayed to them is the month-to-date performance of their TimeCredit budget, the health of their time budget, and some of their most recent transactions.
+Once logged into their account, a Merchant is displayed easy-to-glance information about their account through interactive cards.
+Displayed to them is the month-to-date performance of their TimeCredit budget, the health of their budget, and their most recent transactions.

 When something is purchased by a customer then a receipt is issued, notifying both patron and merchant in the app.
 Most receipts are tagged as "Active" and remain so until it's used to redeem a product or service by the merchant.
 Once redeemed, receipts are archived but still within view in case a merchant needs to refer to a previous transaction.